Pedrodpj92/clontmpV2_Predicting_DBpedia_types/README.md

               RF   - Random Forest

         -c LOGICAL, --cross_validation=LOGICAL
-                notify if divide process should be a simple split (train/test) or should be a cross_validation. <TRUE | FALSE>
+                decide whether the divide process should be a simple split (train/test) or should be a cross_validation. <TRUE | FALSE>

         -t INTEGER, --test_ingoingCondition=INTEGER
                 minimum amount of properties per resource reserved for tests.
 Only available on simple split (-c FALSE)

         -n INTEGER, --number_casesOrFolds=INTEGER
-                Points out the number of cases or the folds used depending on -cv condition option
+                the number of cases or the folds used depending on -cv condition option

         -d CHARACTER, --domain=CHARACTER
                 how starts URI's DBpedia resources. <EN | ES>